A Pragmatic Look at Deep Imitation Learning: Background

 There are several options for constructing $\hat{\mathcal{R}}$ from $D$.
-Prominent examples include those introduced in GAIL, adversarial inverse reinforcement learning (AIRL) \cite{fu2018learning} (corresponding to the reverse Kullback-Leibler (KL) divergence $D_{\text{KL}}(\rho_{\hat{\pi}} \Vert \rho_{\pi^*})$), and forward KL AIRL (FAIRL) \cite{ghasemipour2020divergence} (Table \ref{tab:adv_reward_fns}).
-As discussed by Kostrikov et al. \cite{kostrikov2018discriminator} and empirically investigated by Jena et al. \cite{jena2020addressing}, there is a potential reward bias in these functions.
+Prominent examples include those introduced in GAIL, adversarial inverse reinforcement learning \citep[AIRL;][]{fu2018learning} (corresponding to the reverse Kullback-Leibler (KL) divergence $D_{\text{KL}}(\rho_{\hat{\pi}} \Vert \rho_{\pi^*})$), and forward KL AIRL \citep[FAIRL;][]{ghasemipour2020divergence} (Table \ref{tab:adv_reward_fns}).
+As discussed by \cite{kostrikov2019discriminator} and empirically investigated by \cite{jena2020addressing}, there is a potential reward bias in these functions.
 They note that positive $\hat{\mathcal{R}}$, i.e., $-\log(1 - D(s, a))$, biases agents towards survival, whereas negative $\hat{\mathcal{R}}$, i.e., $\log(D(s, a))$ biases agents towards early termination.
 This bias means that even constant reward functions can outperform either of these depending on the type of the environment.
-In line with both their theoretical and empirical findings, we hence use $\log(D(s, a)) - \log(1 - D(s, a))$ for our implementations of GAIL and AIRL, while keeping FAIRL's original $\hat{\mathcal{R}}$.
-We recommend the original works for discussions on the properties of various reward functions \cite{kostrikov2018discriminator,jena2020addressing,ghasemipour2020divergence}.
+We recommend the original works for discussions on the properties of various reward functions \citep{kostrikov2019discriminator,jena2020addressing,ghasemipour2020divergence}. \cite{kostrikov2019discriminator} also make the observation that many IL algorithms do not correctly handle terminal states, and propose appending an absorbing state indicator to states, which allows IRL algorithms to properly estimate values for terminal states.
+This requires processing complete trajectories from both the expert and the agent, and allowing both the RL agent and the discriminator to learn from the indicator feature.

-While GAIL implicitly returns a reward function, if trained to optimality then $D$ will return 0.5 for state-action pairs from both $\hat{\pi}$ and $\pi^*$.
-Finn et al. \cite{finn2016connection} propose changing the form of the $D$ to $\frac{\exp(f(\tau))}{\exp(f(\tau)) + \hat{\pi}(\tau)}$, allowing the optimal reward function to be recovered as $f (+ \text{const})$.
-AIRL makes a practical algorithm from this by changing $D$ to operate over state-action pairs, as in GAIL, and also further disentangling the recovered reward function $f$ as the sum of a reward approximator $g(s, a)$ and a reward shaping \cite{ng1999policy} term $h(s)$: ${f(s, a, s') = g(s, a) + \gamma h(s') - h(s)}$, where $s'$ is the successor state.
-We use this form of $D$ and the original AIRL reward function in our implementations.
+While GAIL implicitly returns a reward function, if trained to optimality then $D$ will return 0.5 for state-action pairs from both $\hat{\pi}$ and $\pi^*$. \cite{finn2016connection} propose changing the form of the $D$ to $\frac{\exp(f(\tau))}{\exp(f(\tau)) + \hat{\pi}(\tau)}$, allowing the optimal reward function to be recovered as $f (+ \text{const})$.
+AIRL makes a practical algorithm from this by changing $D$ to operate over state-action pairs, as in GAIL, and also further disentangling the recovered reward function $f$ as the sum of a reward approximator $g(s, a)$ and a reward shaping term \citep{ng1999policy} $h(s)$: ${f(s, a, s') = g(s, a) + \gamma h(s') - h(s)}$, where $s'$ is the successor state.